desophos/rocketmiles-test/README.md

 # rocketmiles-test
-Tests for Rocketmiles.com search functionality
+Tests for Rocketmiles.com search functionality.

 Pipenv used for dependency management; see Pipfile for package list.